ubsuny/vibrational-motion-CP2P2024/Explanation of Physics.md

 information from each set of NMA results separately, such as vibrational density of states, isotropic absorbance, and anisotropic absorbance (the calculations of which are described in later sections).
 The individual calculated spectra are then averaged to provide the ensemble results.

 ### Vibrational Motions of protein and relation to function:
 When all of the atoms in the system move in a correlated fashion at a specific vibrational frequency, the motions are referred to as vibrational modes.
 In a physical system at non-zero temperatures, the protein motion is a superposition of vibrational modes and local vibrations.
 One such example of the relation of protein motions and function is through binding.
 Many proteins undergo conformational changes upon binding.
 Two major models have been proposed for the binding of a protein and substrate (which could be a ligand, small molecule, or another protein): 1) the induced fit model and 2) conformational selection model.
 The induced fit model describes a process in which the protein conformation is fixed until the substrate causes a change in the protein structure through interactions to facilitate binding.
 The conformational selection model describes a system in which the protein moves in dynamic equilibrium, whose conformations include both the free and bound structures, the substrate will bind to and stabilize the preferred conformation.

 ## Necessity of this study:

 ![Absorption Vs Frequency Graph](https://github.com/ubsuny/vibrational-motion-CP2P2024/blob/main/Screenshot%20(99).png)

-Figure shows a comparison of the results obtained for free WT CEWL.The QHA and NMA was performed after MD simulation.
+Figure shows a comparison of the results obtained for free WT CEWL.
+The QHA and NMA was performed after MD simulation.
 The NMA was performed  with the inclusion of the neutralizing ions and 7 A water layer.
-The VDOS in Figshows that the ˚VDOS is slightly higher for the QHA results below 20 cm−1.
-Above 20 cm−1 the VDOS is much higher for the NMA calculated modes, which peaks around 70 cm−1.
-The QHA consistently provides lower frequency modes than the NMA results.The trend of the VDOS spectrum is opposite for the isotropic absorbance spectra.
+The VDOS in Fig shows that the ˚VDOS is slightly higher for the QHA results below 20 cm<sup>-1</sup>.
+Above 20 cm<sup>-1</sup> the VDOS is much higher for the NMA calculated modes, which peaks around 70 cm<sup>-1</sup>.
+The QHA consistently provides lower frequency modes than the NMA results.
+The trend of the VDOS spectrum is opposite for the isotropic absorbance spectra.
 It can be seen that the dipole derivative magnitude fluctuates for each mode, however, the average magnitude is higher for the QHA modes.
 The shape of the isotropic absorbance spectrum from QHA is different than those calculated using NMA.
-The isotropic absorbance from the QHA peaks around 6 cm−1 and gradually decreases with increasing frequency,whereas for the NMA results the spectrum gradually increases until around 60 cm−1 then levels off.
+The isotropic absorbance from the QHA peaks around 6 cm<sup>-1</sup> and gradually decreases with increasing frequency, whereas for the NMA results the spectrum gradually increases until around 60 cm<sup>-1</sup> then levels off.

 While the MD simulation used to determine the QHA modes contains solvent, only the protein motions are considered when performing the calculation.
 However, NMA includes the motions of the solvent in the calculation.
 Therefore for all calculated modes, the solvent around the protein moves in concert with the protein motion.
 This may lead to a double counting of some protein motions in which the solvent moves differently for different modes while the protein motion may be similar, or perhaps some vibrations are missed due to this effect.
 In the sample, the biological water, the water within a few layers of the protein surface, will likely move with the protein, but outside of this region, the bulk water will display a standard relaxation response.
 Also, the large amount of solvent around the protein has a large impact on the dipole derivative magnitude for the NMA.
 These will therefore impact the VDOS and isotropic absorbance and that's why should be studied further to